top of page

 On September 29, 2013, St. Mary Magdalen celebrated 50 years with a Jubilee Mass presided over by Archbishop Charles Chaput.

-A parish needs two things under common law to become a parish: first, there must be a body of Catholics and second, a named priest with responsibility for that parish.
-The parish is the center of most Catholic’s spiritual life since it is there that they receive the sacraments.
-Today, a parish is primarily a faith community of people, rather than a geographic territory of boundaries.
-There are seven elements which form the heart of the pastoral life of a parish.
-These elements are not isolated; rather, they clearly interrelated, each nurturing and supporting the other in a pastoral synergy that becomes integrated in the communal celebration of the Sunday Eucharist.
-These elements are: Evangelization, Worship, Word, Community, Service, Stewardship and Leadership.
+A parish needs two things under Cannon law to become a parish: first, there must be a body of Catholics, and second, a priest named by the bishop to be responsible for that parish.
+The parish is the center of spiritual life for Catholics since it is there that they receive the sacraments.
+Seven elements of Evangelization, Worship, Word, Community, Service, Stewardship, and Leadership form the heart of the pastoral life of a parish.
+These elements are not isolated; instead, they are interrelated, each nurturing and supporting the others in a synergy that integrates with the communal celebration of the Eucharist.

 WORSHIP